 When you create your first snapshot image of a base volume, the storage management software automatically creates a snapshot group if one does not already exist.
 The first snapshot image is an exact logical copy of the base volume at that point in time.
 Thereafter, when the system generates a snapshot image, only the data changes since the last snapshot image are captured.
 The snapshot mechanism creates the initial snapshot image and tracks source changes from the time each snapshot image is created until the snapshot image is disabled by a user.
-The snapshot mechanism saves existing data for the base volume to a repository volume associated with a snapshot group-referred to as a snapshot group repository volume-before the data in the base volume is overwritten with new data.
+The snapshot mechanism saves existing data for the base volume to a repository volume associated with a snapshot group-referred to as a snapshot group repository volume.
 The snapshot mechanism updates an index in the snapshot group repository volume to reflect the location of each new snapshot image.
 A snapshot image is not directly read or write accessible to hosts because snapshot images contain only the changed data captured from the base volume.
 You need to create a snapshot volume to view snapshot images.

-Some of the important characteristics of snapshot images are:

-- Snapshot images are always created inside a snapshot group. - Each snapshot image is associated with exactly one snapshot group. - You can add up to 32 snapshot images to a snapshot group. - You cannot create a snapshot image of a failed volume.
+Snapshot images have these characteristics: Snapshot images are always created inside a snapshot group.
+Each snapshot image is associated with exactly one snapshot group.
+You can add up to 32 snapshot images to a snapshot group. • You cannot create a snapshot image of a failed volume.
+Snapshot Groups A snapshot group is a sequence of snapshot images of a single associated base volume.

-Snapshot Groups

-A snapshot group is a sequence of snapshot images of a single associated base volume.
 You create a snapshot group for each base volume for which you want to create snapshot images.
 The purpose of a snapshot group is to provide a means of creating a sequence of snapshot images for a given base volume.
 Each snapshot group has one associated repository volume, referred to as a snapshot group repository volume.
 The snapshot mechanism uses the repository volume to save the snapshot images.
-Every snapshot image is created in the context of exactly one snapshot group.
+Each snapshot image is created in the context of exactly one snapshot group.
 The base volume associated with a snapshot group can reside in a disk pool or a volume group.
 If the base volume resides in a volume group, the repository members for any associated snapshot group can reside in a disk pool or a volume group.
 However, if a base volume resides in a disk pool, all repository members for any associated snapshot group must reside in the same disk pool as the base volume.
 You must enable the Snapshot premium feature on the storage array before you create a snapshot group.
 You can create a snapshot group only for standard volumes and thin volumes.
-There are two ways to create a snapshot group:

-- The storage management software will automatically create a snapshot group when you create the first snapshot image for a base volume. - You can create an empty snapshot group before you issue the Create Snapshot Image command.
+There are two ways to create a snapshot group: The storage management software automatically creates a snapshot group when you create the first snapshot image for a base volume.
+You can create an empty snapshot group before you issue the Create Snapshot Image command.